-There are numerous kinds of motions that are required in the standard repertoire of a humanoid soccer robot, but of the most fundamental are walking, kicking, and getting up.
-In particular for the case of the latter two, it is useful to be able to express and tune such motions as a set of pose keyframes that are then automatically interpolated to become a smooth complete motion [16].
-Such motions, although predefined and for the most part fixed, can be made to be quite dynamic, in the sense that the robot is not statically stable during the execution of the motion.
+There are numerous kinds of motions that are required in the standard repertoire of a humanoid soccer robot, but of the most fundamental are walking, kicking and getting up.
+In particular for the case of the latter two, it is useful to be able to express and tune such motions as a set of pose keyframes that are then automatically interpolated to become a smooth complete motion.
+Such motions, although predefined and for the most part fixed, can be made to be quite dynamic, in the sense that the robot is at no point statically stable during the execution of the motion.
 The use of feedback mechanisms on top of the hand-tuned motions further support the creation of such dynamic motions.
-A trajectory editor has been designed and implemented to fulfill the requirements posed by the manual design of such motions, including support for the configuration of feedback mechanisms.
-Using this trajectory editor, four different get-up motions were designed to be able to handle the various different supine and prone lying positions that occur in natural game play.
-Fig. 4 shows some of these along with a kicking motion.
+A trajectory editor has been designed and implemented to fulfil the requirements posed by the manual design of such motions, including support for the configuration of the feedback mechanisms.
+Using this trajectory editor, a total of six different get-up and kicking motions were designed.
+In particular, in the case of the former, four different get-up motions were designed to be able to handle the various different supine and prone lying positions that occur in natural gameplay.
+Some of the get-up and kicking motions are pictured in Fig. 6.

-In the case of walking however, keyframe motions are completely unsuitable, and more complex feedback mechanisms are required.
-The walking gait in use on the igus Humanoid Open Platform is based around a central pattern generated open loop gait that is an extension of the one that was used in previous work [5,12].
+In the case of walking however, keyframe motions are completely unsuitable, and somewhat more complex feedback mechanisms are required.
+The walking gait in use on the igus Humanoid Open Platform is based around a central pattern generated open loop gait that is an extension of the one that was used in previous work [10].
 Numerous modifications were made to make the gait softer, smoother, and more able to passively dampen disturbances.
-Passive damping is, however often not sufficient for maintaining balance, especially when walking on artificial grass, so multiple feedback mechanisms in both the lateral and sagittal planes were implemented based on the outputs of the state estimation.
+Passive damping is however often not sufficient for maintaining balance, especially when walking on artificial grass, so a myriad of feedback mechanisms in both the lateral and sagittal planes were implemented based on the outputs of the state estimation.
 These feedback mechanisms include virtual slope walking, to avoid unexpected collisions of the foot with the ground, as well as a mix of foot angle, leg angle, hip angle, arm angle and inverse kinematics CoM position strategies.
-More details can be found in [3].
+More details can be found in [4].
 With these mechanisms in place, an omnidirectional gait was achieved that is able to walk on artificial grass at speeds of up to 21 cm/s.